 Other retailers are taking things a step further by untethering their POS system altogether.
 This lets associates ring up purchases on the sales floor, rather than from behind a cash wrap.
-Home Depot has been implementing this for some time now, and it has enabled the retailer to improve checkout in-store by allowing their staff to ring up sales in aisles or even in the outdoor garden areas of their stores.

 Speed is obviously critical for online retailers.
 Studies have found that “40% of people abandon a website that takes more than 3 seconds to load.”
 This means that a few seconds delay in your site’s load time could result in you losing about half of potential customers.

 That’s a big chunk, especially during the holidays, so make sure you address all your site speed issues (and prevent them from turning up) before the season’s shopping rush.